Peter O'Mahony: Ireland

 During the 2022 Autumn Nations Series, O'Mahony started for Ireland in their 19–16 win against world champions South Africa on 5 November.
 Following a pre-match injury to regular captain Johnny Sexton, O'Mahony captained Ireland in their 13–10 win against Australia on 19 November.

 O'Mahony continued to start for Ireland in their opening fixture of the 2023 Six Nations Championship against Wales on 4 February, being replaced by Leinster's Jack Conan during the second-half of Ireland's 34–10 away win, before also starting in the 32–19 win against France in round two on 11 February.
 O'Mahony featured as a replacement in Ireland's 34–20 away win against Italy in round three on 25 February, before returning to the starting XV for the 22–7 away win against Scotland on 12 March and the 29–16 home win against England on 18 March, the latter of which secured the grand slam for Ireland.
+O'Mahony was one of ten Ireland players selected in the 2023 Six Nations Team of the Championship.

+During the 2023 Rugby World Cup warm-up matches, O'Mahony started for Ireland in their 29–10 win against England on 19 August and featured as a replacement in their 17–13 against Samoa on 26 August before being selected in Ireland's 33-man squad for the 2023 Rugby World Cup.
+He started in Ireland's opening fixture of the tournament against Romania on 9 September, scoring two tries and earning the player of the match award in their 82–8 win, the 59–16 win against Tonga on 16 September, the 13–8 win against South Africa on 23 September, the 36–14 win against Scotland on 7 October, in which O'Mahony made his 100th appearance for Ireland, and the 28–24 defeat against New Zealand in the quarter-finals on 14 October.

+On 17 January 2024, it was announced that O'Mahony would be the new captain of Ireland for that year’s Six Nations Championship.
+Ireland went on to win the tournament after achieving four wins.
+O'Mahony said in a post-match interview amid speculation of his international retirement, "If it was my last one, it wasn't a bad one to go out on," he said.
+"I can hang the jersey in a good place, if it was."
+He did not retire but in October 2024, but relinquished the captaincy to Caelan Doris.